Solomon's Temple: Worship

 Asherah was worshipped until King Josiah.
 Figurine, 8th–6th century BCE.

 During the United Monarchy, the Temple was dedicated to Yahweh, the God of Israel.
+There were daily services run by the priests and Levites and sacrifices were brought on a regular basis.
+The works performed in the Temple are described at length in the Bible, particularly in Leviticus, and in Seder Moed of the Mishnah and the Babylonian Talmud.

-From the reign of King Manasseh of Judah until King Josiah, Baal and "the host of heaven" were also worshipped there.
+During the long reign of King Manasseh of Judah who ruled from 697 BCE until 643 BCE (the first twelve of which were ruled jointly with his father Hezekiah), pagan gods and rites invaded the temple.
+(2 Kings 21:1-6) This included Baal and the Caananite goddess Asherah (2 Kings 23:6) were worshipped in the Temple.

-Until the reforms of Josiah, there was also a statue for the goddess Asherah and priestesses wove ritual textiles for her.
+Priestesses wove ritual textiles for her (2 Kings 23:7).
 Next to the temple was a house for the temple prostitutes who performed sacred prostitution at the temple.
 It is unclear whether the prostitutes included both male and female or just male prostitutes.

 According to the majority of biblical scholars, Asherah was Yahweh's consort, and she was worshipped alongside Yahweh.
 This is disputed by a significant minority, who maintain that the asherah in the Temple was a wooden pole, rather than a statue.
 Although originally a symbol of the goddess, the asherah is argued to have been adopted as a symbol of Yahweh.
 According to Richard Lowery, Yahweh and Asherah headed a pantheon of other Judean gods that were worshipped at the temple.